 - the life assured is unable to attend a medical in a timely fashion or;

 - where the underwriter asks for further information delaying terms being offered.

-Aegon, AIG, Aviva, Zurich, Scottish Widows and Vitality offer cover for 90 days, whereas Legal & General, LV= and Old Mutual Wealth offer cover at 60 days.
+Aegon, AIG, Aviva, Royal London, Zurich, and Vitality offer cover for 90 days, whereas Legal & General and LV= offer cover at 60 days.

 Overall, there are many factors to take into account as no two propositions are the same when it comes to comparing providers and what they offer.

-Old Mutual Wealth stand out as they have the maximum amount of cover potentially on offer at £3,500,000 and are the only provider who apply no exclusions on terms.
-Aegon & Zurich also offer a strong all-round offering, with high levels of cover available and only one exclusion.
-One area where Zurich stands out from the other two is that they offer immediate cover in all cases, where as Old Mutual Wealth and Aegon will make a judgement based on the seriousness of the disclosure.
+AEGON stand out as they have the maximum amount of cover potentially on offer at £3,500,000 and only apply a suicide exclusion on terms.
+Zurich & Legal & General also offer a strong all-round offering, with high levels of cover available, only one exclusion and three exclusions respectively.
+Where a client may have a medical disclosure AIG, Aviva, Royal London & Zurich stands out as they offer immediate cover in all cases, where as Aegon will make a judgement based on the seriousness of the disclosure.